-I am a stickler for punctuality in meeting all my deadlines, and I will only agree to time limits that I am fully confident I can achieve.
+I am a stickler for punctuality in meeting all my deadlines, and I will only agree to time limits that I am confident I can achieve.
 On occasions, I can offer rush work at an increased fee.
 Please get in touch if you would like any more information.

-13. Will you promote your writing on social media?
+14. Will you promote your writing on social media?

 I have over 20,000 Twitter followers and a healthy number of Facebook friends and fans and, if I write content under my own name, I am always happy to promote it – both immediately and on an ongoing basis – on social media when it is published.